-- ATP 512L: Orthopedic Assessment of the Upper Extremity Laboratory (2 credits) - This is a laboratory course to compliment Orthopedic Assessment of the Upper Extremity.
-Students will build skills in performing upper extremity evaluation by learning appropriate evaluation and testing procedures.
-Students will also learn how to effectively document, utilizing appropriate EMR systems.
-Emphasis will also be placed on how to code for billing and insurance purposes. - ATP 521: Therapeutic Interventions I (3 credits) - In this course, students explore the knowledge and theoretical basis related to managing care of patients.
+o ATP 521: Therapeutic Interventions I (3 credits)

+• In this course, students explore the knowledge and theoretical basis related to managing care of patients.
 Emphasis is placed on pain theories and the injury healing process while also identifying general procedures for rehabilitative applications.
-Students will also explore the evidence for selecting and applying therapeutic modalities to treat musculoskeletal injuries. - ATP 521L: Therapeutic Interventions I Laboratory (2 credits) - This is a laboratory course to compliment Therapeutic Interventions I. Students will affirm their skills for selecting and applying various forms of therapeutic modalities based on a patient's injury, symptoms and intended outcomes. - ATP 522: Therapeutic Interventions II (3 credits) - In this course, students will continue to explore the knowledge and theoretical basis related to managing rehabilitative care of patients.
+Students will also explore the evidence for selecting and applying therapeutic modalities to treat musculoskeletal injuries.

+o ATP 521L: Therapeutic Interventions I Laboratory (2 credits)

+This is a laboratory course to compliment Therapeutic Interventions I. Students will affirm their skills for selecting and applying various forms of therapeutic modalities based on a patient's injury, symptoms and intended outcomes.

+o ATP 522: Therapeutic Interventions II (3 credits)

+In this course, students will continue to explore the knowledge and theoretical basis related to managing rehabilitative care of patients.
 Emphasis is placed on the identification of patient rehabilitative needs and rehabilitative progression utilizing multiple intervention techniques ground in theory and practice associated with the design, progression, and supervision of rehabilitative programs.
-Students will also explore psychosocial issues and interventions related to patient management and program compliance. - o ATP 522L: Therapeutic Interventions II Laboratory (2 credits) - This is a laboratory course to compliment Therapeutic Interventions II.
+Students will also explore psychosocial issues and interventions related to patient management and program compliance.

+o ATP 522L: Therapeutic Interventions II Laboratory (2 credits)

+• This is a laboratory course to compliment Therapeutic Interventions II.
 Students will affirm their rehabilitative skills by selecting and applying rehabilitative based upon patient's injury and the healing process.

-- o ATP 525: Current Issues in Athletic Training (2 credits) - This course is designed to address major issues and special topics affecting the Athletic Training Profession.
+o ATP 525: Current Issues in Athletic Training (2 credits)

+This course is designed to address major issues and special topics affecting the Athletic Training Profession.
 Particular attention will be given to current trends, professional development, employment settings, and educational opportunities, the role of allied health professionals, and legal, political, ethical, and other controversial issues affecting the profession.
-Special topics relating to technological advances, research, pharmacology, special populations, evaluation and treatment techniques will be addressed. - ATP 531.
-Clinical Experience I (3 credits) - Student will learn how to apply various taping and bracing procedures used to help prevent and protect their patients from injuries.
-Students will practice on each other during class but will also be required to utilize their skills on patients within their clinical experience under the direct supervision of an assigned Preceptor.
-In addition, students will be evaluated on the application of clinical proficiencies with emphasis on specific skills related to transporting, medical care and emergency procedures. - ATP 532: Clinical Experience II (3 credits) - This course is designed to provide guidance for students to apply athletic training knowledge, skills, and abilities in the clinical setting under the direct supervision of an assigned Preceptor.
-Emphasis is placed on continual practicing, implementing and reinforcing clinical skills from the previous and current didactic courses. - ATP 533: Clinical Experience III (5 credits) - Application and assessment of clinical proficiencies is emphasized specific to strength and conditioning and rehabilitation management of patients in the clinical setting under the direct supervision of an assigned Preceptor.
-In addition, this course is designed to prepare students for their final clinical practical examination to allow progression to their final semester.
+Special topics relating to technological advances, research, pharmacology, special populations, evaluation and treatment techniques will be addressed.

+o ATP 531.
+Clinical Experience I (2 credits)

+This clinical course will introduce the athletic training student to basic and intermediate skills and techniques used in the athletic training profession.
+Student will learn how to apply various taping and bracing procedures used to help prevent and protect their patients from injuries.
+Through appropriate clinical rotations, students will learn objectives under the direction of a certified athletic trainer.
+The experience will be augmented with regular seminars on issues and topics pertinent to the entry-level professional.

+o ATP 532: Clinical Experience II (3 credits)

+This clinical course will focus on the learning over time process of demonstrating competence in the cognitive, psychomotor, and affective domains in athletic training.
+Under the direction of a certified athletic trainer, students will demonstrate proficiency of specified standards.
+The experience will be augmented with regular seminars on issues and topics pertinent to the entry-level professional.
+Seminar focus will include the profession of athletic training, its' governance, licensure and credentialing and introduction to professional preparation for the Board of Certification (BOC) examination.

+• ATP 533: Clinical Experience III (5 credits)

+This clinical course will focus on the learning over time process of demonstrating competence in the cognitive, psychomotor, and affective domains in athletic training.
+Under the direction of a certified athletic trainer, students will begin to approach mastery of specified student outcomes during an immersive clinic rotation.
+The experience will be augmented with regular seminars on issues and topics pertinent to the entry-level professional.
+Seminar focus will include a solid foundation of multiple strategies for professional preparation of the Board of Certification (BOC).

-• ATP 534: Clinical Experience IV (5 credits)
+o ATP 534: Clinical Experience IV (4 credits)